wmbusmeters/wmbusmeters/README.md

 utility meter readings.
 The readings can then be published using MQTT, curled to a REST api, inserted into a database or stored in a log file.

-The program runs on GNU/Linux (standard x86) and Raspberry Pi (arm).
+The program runs on GNU/Linux, MacOSX and Raspberry Pi.

 | OS           | Status           |
 | ------------ |:-------------:|